dragonwocky/obsidian-material-ocean/README.md

 This theme is provided as-is and is designed for personal use.
 It has not been thoroughly tested and may not work as expected with all future updates.
 If you notice something looks wrong, please open a bug report or pull request so it can be fixed.

+I did not create the original Material Ocean colour palette.
+Full credit for that goes to the original [Material Theme](https://material-theme.site/).
+I have selected colours from the original theme, adjusted them, and added additional colours for the purposes of adapting the theme to work with other apps e.g. Obsidian and Notion.